 The petrophysicist’s task is to measure these two essential as accurately and as finely as possible with the means at his/her disposal.
 The petrophysicist is better equipped to do so than any other team member.
 Having done this the petrophysical EHC and kh must become the absolute reference for these fundamental characteristics.
 The first requirement of any model, at whatever scale, which purports to describe the resource, must be to equal to the petrophysical EHC and petrophysical kh at the well tracks.
 Permeability averaging is the servant of this requirement, not the master.
 Whatever means has been adopted to ‘average’ permeability must honour the petrophysical reference at the well track.
 If it does not the model is wrong, period.

-Naturally, if the geomodeler believes that the petrophysical EHC or kh is wrong then the petrophysicist must diligently address that concern, of course using valid well test kh values in the petrophysical evaluation (see IPRC, IPCFR).
+Naturally, if the geomodeler believes that the petrophysical EHC or kh is wrong then the petrophysicist must diligently address that concern using valid well test kh values in the petrophysical evaluation (see IPRC, IPCFR).
 However, this has nothing whatever to do with the geomodel’s averaging method.
-Once the petrophysical kh is as fully evaluated as is possible, the geomodel averaging method – whatever that may be – must be re-engineered to equal the petrophysical kh.
+Once the petrophysical kh is as fully evaluated as possible, the geomodel averaging method – whatever that may be – must be re-engineered to equal the petrophysical kh.

-The simplest way to address this common problem is for the team to stop thinking k_average and start thinking kh!
+The simplest way to address this common problem is for the team to stop thinking k_average and start thinking k flow capacity !

 Geomodel Checksums.
-Export the geo-model’s grid upscaled, summed EHC and kh back into petrophysical software.
-The total EHC and Flow Capacity of the rock must be equal at all scales.
-Symptoms of problems are fudged Relative perms, kver/khor, or HCIIP to history match.
+The geo-modeller should export the geo-model’s grid upscaled, summed EHC and kh down each well track back into petrophysical software.
+The total EHC and Flow Capacity (kh) of the rock must be equal at all scales.
+Common symptoms of problems are fudged Relative perms, kver/khor, or HCIIP to match history.